 The directors are entitled to compensation from the external consulting firm in the form of a fixed percentage of the total benefits (including the proceeds from a future sale of shares in the Company) that the external consulting firm will generate under the Agreement.
 Therefore, the Group has considered that a portion of the share-based payment expenses represents key management compensation and accordingly recognized that portion as employee benefits expenses within general and administrative expenses.
-For the year ended December 31, 2020, that portion of the share-based payment expenses amounted to $\epsilon{2,450}$ thousand.
+For the year ended December 31, 2021, that portion of the share-based payment expenses amounted to $\epsilon$ 89,636 thousand (2020: $\epsilon$ 2,450 thousand, 2019: $\epsilon$ nil).

-The remaining amount of the total share-based payment expenses of $\notin$ 4,650 thousand is compensation for external consulting services.
+For the year ended December 31, 2021, the remaining amount of the total share-based payment expenses of €202,201 thousand (2020: €4,650 thousand, 2019: € nil) is compensation for external consulting services.
 Therefore, the Group has recognized this amount as legal, accounting and consulting fees, within general and administrative expenses (refer to Note 8 and Note 10 for details).

-33. Group information
+34. Group information

-33.1 List of principal subsidiaries
+34.1 List of principal subsidiaries

-The Group's principal subsidiaries as at December 31, 2020, December 31, 2019 and January 1, 2019 are set out below.
+The Group's principal subsidiaries as at December 31, 2021 and 2020 are set out below.
 Unless otherwise stated, they have share capital consisting solely of ordinary shares that are held directly by the Group, and the proportion of ownership interests held equals the voting rights held by the Group.
 The country of incorporation or registration is also their principal place of business.

-Ownership interest held by the Group Name of entity Place of business/country of incorporation Principle activities 2020 2019 January 1, 2019 Allego B.V.
-Arnhem, the Netherlands Charging solutions for electric vehicles 100% 100% 100% Allego Innovations B.V.
+Owners ship interest h the Group eld by Name of entity Place of business/country of incorporation Principle activities 2021 2020 2019 Allego B.V.
+Charging solutions for ' ' Arnhem, the Netherlands electric vehicles 100% 100% 100% Allego Innovations B.V.
 Arnhem, the Netherlands Software development 100% 100% 100% Allego Employment B.V.
-Arnhem, the Netherlands Staffing agency within the Group 100% 100% 100% Mega-E Charging B.V.
-Arnhem, the Netherlands Charging solutions for electric vehicles at MEGA-E sites - - 100% Allego GmbH Berlin, Germany Charging solutions for electric vehicles 100% 100% 100%

-Owner ship intere Grou st held by the p Name of entity Place of business/country of incorporation Principle activities 2020 2019 January 1, 2019 Allego België B.V.
-Mechelen, Belgium Charging solutions for electric vehicles 100% 100% 100% Allego France SAS Paris, France Charging solutions for electric vehicles 100% 100% 100% Allego Charging Ltd London, United Kingdom Charging solutions for electric vehicles 100% 100% 100% Allego Denmark ApS Copenhagen, Denmark Charging solutions for electric vehicles 100% 100% 100% Allego, Unipessoal Lda Lisbon, Portugal Charging solutions for electric vehicles 100% 100% 100% Allego Norway AS Olso, Norway Charging solutions for electric vehicles 100% 100% 100% Allego Sweden AB3 Stockholm, Sweden Charging solutions for electric vehicles 100% 100% -
+Arnhem, the Netherlands Staffing agency within the Group 100% 100% 100% Allego GmbH Berlin, Germany Charging solutions for electric vehicles 100% 100% 100% Allego België B.V.
+Mechelen, Belgium Charging solutions for electric vehicles 100% 100% 100% Allego France SAS Paris, France Charging solutions for electric vehicles 100% 100% 100% Allego Charging Ltd London, United Kingdom Charging solutions for electric vehicles 100% 100% 100% Allego Denmark ApS Copenhagen, Denmark Charging solutions for electric vehicles 100% 100% 100% Allego, Unipessoal Lda Lisbon, Portugal Charging solutions for electric vehicles 100% 100% 100% Allego Norway AS Olso, Norway Charging solutions for electric vehicles 100% 100% 100% Allego Sweden AB Stockholm, Sweden Charging solutions for electric vehicles 100% 100% 100% Allego Italy S.R.L.
+Torino, Italy Charging solutions for electric vehicles 100% Allego Spain S.L.U.
+Madrid, Spain Charging solutions for electric vehicles 100%